RobinLi7/nextflow_501Project/README.md

 ### 3. **Barcode Whitelist**
 - A whitelist file is required for cell barcode validation during alignment.
-- File: `3M-february-2018.txt`, provided by the Cell Ranger dataset.
+- File: `ref/CellRanger/3M-february-2018.txt`, provided by the Cell Ranger dataset.
 - It ensures that only valid cell barcodes are used in the downstream analysis.

 ### 4. **Optional Custom Inputs**
 - If users wish to expand the analysis to additional chromosomes or use a different reference genome, they need to replace the provided genome and annotation files with their own.
-- Modify the `GTF_FILE` and `genome_dir` parameters in `nextflow.config` to reflect the new files.

 ### Important Notes:
 - All genome and annotation files are downloaded and preprocessed automatically by the pipeline during execution.
-- Ensure that the input files are correctly named and formatted to avoid errors during processing.

 ---